Tens of thousands view Benedict XVI's body at Vatican

 “I wanted to pay homage to Benedict because he had a key role in my life and my education,” Tuccio said.

-“When I was young I participated in World Youth Days,'' said the pilgrim, referring to the jamborees of young faithful held periodically and attended by pontiffs.
+“When I was young I participated in World Youth Days,'' he said, referring to the jamborees of young faithful held periodically and attended by pontiffs.
 Tuccio added that he had studied theology, and “his pontificate accompanied me during my university years.”

 “He was very important for me: for what I am, my way of thinking, my values," Tuccio continued.